ab604/data_cleaning/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:87071ce5bb
 ## More movies

-In the previous exercise, you saw a dataset about movies.
-In this exercise, we'll have a look at yet another dataset about movies!
+In the previous exercise, you saw a monthly rodent surveys dataset.
+In this exercise, we'll have another look at the dataset

 A dataset with a selection of movies, `movie_selection`, is available in the workspace.